Mario Maker 2 Datasets

 Both were fine but the latter seemed especially interesting to me.
 The dataset being officially on Huggingface lends some credence to it and (hopefully) establishes a precedent of having video game data available to data scientists.
 I’ll mention why I think data scientists could benefit from more video game data below but first how does this fragile SQLite database become a clean easily accessible dataset on Huggingface?

-Getting it on there
+link Getting it on there

 Data science is dominated by two file formats: